Xaralampos-Makridhs/PHP-Course/expense_tracker/README.md

 # Expense Tracker

 This is a simple Expense Tracker web application built using PHP.
 The project is designed to help users manage and monitor their daily expenses efficiently.
-It allows users to record transactions, categorize expenses, and view summary reports.
+It allows users to record transactions, categorize expenses.

 ## Features